termijn/web-graphics/readme.md

 A web renderer displaying and interacting with 3d scenes.
 Built to experiment and learn webassembly and webgl 2.

+See the renderer in action at [Github Pages](https://termijn.github.io/Viewer.html)

 ![A knot mesh](/images/screenshot.png)

 ## Features: